Manufacturing: Operations: Manufacturing Orders

 Since the full workflow will be explained in the Manufacturing Workflow documentation, we'll briefly go over what the options are on a Confirmed Manufacturing Order here.

-Once reserved, you'll have the option to Unreserve to release the components and set them as available if needed
+Once reserved, you'll have the option to Unreserve to release the components and set them as available.

-This button will only display if there is a routing set on the Bill of Materials.
-The Plan button will add your job to the work center's schedule, regardless of component availability.
+This option will display only if there is a routing set on the Bill of Materials.
+The Plan button will add your job to the work center's schedule regardless of component availability.
 Once planned, you'll also have the option to Unplan and remove the job from the schedule.

-The Scrap button will allow you to mark some or all components as damaged or unusable (e.g. expired).
-In this example, we're showing that 1 unit of Elvish Flour will be scrapped.
+The Scrap button will allow you to mark some or all components as lost, damaged, or unusable.
+In this example, we're showing that .25 lbs of brown sugar will be scrapped.

-Now that this amount is scrapped, you'll see a Scraps smart button on the manufacturing order.
-Also note that the item scrapped now needs another component reserved.
-Check Availability to reserve the items.
+Now that this amount is scrapped, you'll see a Scraps smart button on the MO.

-Use Unlock to modify a confirmed manufacturing order.
-Once clicked, you can do the following:
+Use Unlock to modify a confirmed MO.
+One clicked, you can do the following:

 Adjust the quantity to produce